 Similarly, if you’re not NYC-based or if you don’t have time to go to one of Pink Olive’s neighborhood gift shop, but need something specific, you can purchase online!

-Plus, if you decide to pass by the Williamsburg store, you can just extend your visit and grab a delicious coffee at Freehold after!
+Plus, if you decide to pass by the Brooklyn store, you can just extend your visit and grab a delicious coffee at Freehold, in Williamsburg!

 In the East Village, we love Hi Collar, and in the West Village, try a charming secret spot called The Elk.
 And still, close to the Park Slope location, grab a coffee and a chocolate at The Chocolate Room.

 Now, if you decide to explore Cold Spring, in upstate New York, let our experts help you out and plan the perfect weekend!
 On the other hand, for arrangements for Corporate Trips, we can also assist you and your team.

 Hours: Check online for store hours of each location.